Photo of snapchat app

 Proven Leadership in Online Exploitation Cases

-Dolman Law Group is already representing numerous survivors in lawsuits against other social platforms like Roblox and Discord.
+Dolman Law Group is already representing numerous survivors in lawsuits against other social platforms like Roblox, Discord, and other social media platforms.
 Our attorneys thoroughly understand:

 We are parents, and we take these cases personally.
 You will work directly with an attorney who understands the trauma online abuse can cause, understands the stakes, and fights relentlessly for justice.